NERC-CEH/datalab/code/development-env/README.md

 docker-compose -f ./docker/docker-compose-mongo.yml -f ./docker/docker-compose-app.yml -f ./docker/docker-compose-proxy.yml up --remove-orphans
 ```

-You should eventually see a message from the web-app saying `You can now view datalab-app in the browser.`
+You should eventually see a message from the web-app saying `You can now view datalab-app in the browser.`  The services can be run in the background by running docker-compose with the -d flag.

 ### Running with Keycloak